mactul/powermake/README.md

 - This list is merged from the local and global config
 - **It's not recommended to set this in the json file, it makes much more sense to add these flags directly in the makefile with [config.add_c_cpp_flags](#add_c_cpp_flags), if needed, in a conditional statement like `if config.target_is_windows():`**

+##### as_flags

+A list of flags that will be passed to the GNU assembly compiler.

+If in the powermake known flags list, these flags are translated for the specific compiler.
+If not, they are simply passed to the compiler.

+- This list is merged from the local and global config
+- **It's not recommended to set this in the json file, it makes much more sense to add these flags directly in the makefile with [config.add_as_flags](#add_as_flags), if needed, in a conditional statement like `if config.target_is_windows():`**

+##### asm_flags

+A list of flags that will be passed to the Intel asm compiler.

+If in the powermake known flags list, these flags are translated for the specific compiler.
+If not, they are simply passed to the compiler.

+- This list is merged from the local and global config
+- **It's not recommended to set this in the json file, it makes much more sense to add these flags directly in the makefile with [config.add_asm_flags](#add_asm_flags), if needed, in a conditional statement like `if config.target_is_windows():`**

+##### c_cpp_as_asm_flags

+A list of flags that will be passed to the C : AND the C++ compiler AND the AS compiler AND the ASM compiler.

+This behave exactly like [config.c_cpp_flags](#c_cpp_flags), with the same limitations.

 ##### ar_flags